purrre/WRLD-ext-media-player/README.md

    ```

 You may want to adjust the code slightyl to remove my branding and custom emojis, however you should now have your own instance running!

-If you need help, contact me on Discord: @purree